SofiiaTrokhymchuk/kottans-frontend/README.md

 ## DOM

 ## A Tiny JS World
 This task was easy at first sign, however, I had some troubles in optimization of my code.
-But after all, I've complitited this task and trained more in creating JS objects.
+But after all, I've completed this task and trained more in creating JS objects.

 You can check out my work on [GitHub Pages](https://sofiiatrokhymchuk.github.io/a-tiny-JS-world/) and look through my [Code Base](https://github.com/SofiiaTrokhymchuk/a-tiny-JS-world).